-As one of the largest, most diverse lumber companies in the world, Interfor is able to offer rewarding work experiences in mills, offices and woodlands.
+As one of the largest, most diverse lumber companies in the world, Interfor offers a variety of rewarding work experiences to our employees.

-We bring out the best in our 3,000 employees by offering long-term, competitive jobs supported by training, education and great benefits.
+We bring out the best in our 3,200 employees by offering long-term, rewarding careers supported by training and education, opportunities for promotion, and great benefits.

-In addition to competitive compensation and benefits for all employees, we have an incentive award plan for permanent salaried employees.
-Hourly employees at a number of our mills also share financially in performance improvements at their division.
+In addition to competitive compensation and benefits for all employees, we have an incentive plan for permanent salaried employees that allow them to share directly in the Company’s success.
+Hourly employees at a number of our mills also share financially in performance improvements through gain-sharing programs at their divisions.

 Our Employee Assistance Program offers professional and confidential counseling services to help employees deal with personal concerns and life issues such as depression, marital and family conflicts, job pressures, stress and anxiety, alcohol and drug abuse, and grief and loss.

 Interfor is an equal opportunity employer with high ethical standards.
-Our Code of Conduct & Ethics goes beyond compliance with workplace laws in Canada and the United States, and ensures workplaces are free from harassment and discrimination.
-It is backed by a whistleblower hotline where employees can confidentially raise concerns.
+Our Code of Conduct & Ethics goes beyond compliance with workplace laws in Canada and the United States to promote workplaces that are free from harassment and discrimination.
+It is backed by a whistle-blower hotline where employees can confidentially raise concerns.

 - We continued to focus on promoting from within.
-In 2017, one third of all open positions were filled by internal promotions, providing employees the opportunity to advance their careers and grow their skills.
+In 2018, 35% of all permanent salaried openings were filled by internal promotions, providing employees the opportunity to advance their careers and grow their skills.

 - Interfor Code of Conduct & Ethics